MrGiovanni/Touchstone/README.md

 <summary style="margin-left: 25px;">* </summary>
 <div style="margin-left: 25px;">

-Each cell in the signficicance heatmap indicates a one-sided statistical test.
-Red indicates that the x-axis AI algorithm is significantly superior to the y-axis algorithm in terms of DSC.
+Each cell in the significance heatmap above indicates a one-sided statistical test.
+Red indicates that the x-axis AI algorithm is significantly superior to the y-axis algorithm in terms of DSC, for one organ.

 </div>
 </details>